 By the Greymatter Technology, Innovation, and Outreach Team

-The notion of a network perimeter doesn’t exist anymore as organizations move to multi-cloud and hybrid environments to enable digital transformation and remote work.
-And supply chain risk and geopolitical risk further complicate the risk landscape.
-But the truth is, large-scale enterprises and organizations in mission-critical defense and intelligence environments have been operating in this reality for years.
+The network perimeter no longer exists as organizations embrace multi-cloud and hybrid environments for digital transformation and remote work.
+Supply chain and geopolitical risks complicate the security landscape.
+However, large-scale enterprises and organizations in defense and intelligence have operated in this reality for years.

 Next-level security

-In these highly regulated environments, a service disruption or a data breach can be a matter of national security.
-But protecting data, systems, and infrastructure became increasingly difficult to manage across hybrid and multi-cloud infrastructure and now multiple container orchestration platforms with users, applications, services, and data everywhere.
-The emergence of supply chain risk with the attacks on the Ukraine power grid, followed by WannaCry and NotPetya, as well as insider threats that took the form of massive security leaks – think Snowden – showed what was possible and created new urgency.
+In highly regulated environments, service disruptions or data breaches can threaten national security.
+Protecting data, systems, and infrastructure became harder across hybrid and multi-cloud environments.
+Now, with multiple container orchestration platforms and users, applications, services, and data everywhere, the challenge is even greater.
+Supply chain risks, highlighted by attacks on the Ukraine power grid, WannaCry, NotPetya, and insider threats like Snowden, created new urgency.

-We began bridging person identities to non-person identities including apps, APIs, and services and orchestrating access with basic workloads before Zero Trust became a widely adopted framework and before anyone was talking about microservices.
-As we’ve matured, we’ve continued to apply micro segmentation across ever increasingly distributed environments so that workload identities and individual identities flow through to allow communication and authorized, highly targeted access to only what is needed, a concept known as least-privileged access.
+We began bridging person identities to non-person identities, including apps, APIs, and services.
+This was done before Zero Trust became mainstream and before microservices were discussed.
+As we’ve matured, we’ve applied micro-segmentation across increasingly distributed environments.
+This ensures that workload and individual identities flow to allow communication and targeted access, known as least-privileged access.

-Today, Greymatter is fully compliant with the National Institute of Standards and Technology (NIST) 800-207 Zero Trust Architecture (ZTA) standards, allowing our customers to comply out-of-the-box.
-Our advantage in Zero Trust compliance, along with the other strengths of our Application Networking Platform reduce complexity, ensure security, enforce compliance, and optimize performance of highly regulated, highly dispersed operating environments.
+Today, Greymatter is fully compliant with NIST 800-207 Zero Trust Architecture standards.
+This enables our customers to comply out-of-the-box.
+Our Zero Trust compliance, along with our Application Networking Platform, reduces complexity, ensures security, enforces compliance, and optimizes performance in highly regulated, dispersed environments.

 Cybersecurity Mesh Architecture is the future